 - Your blood pressure will also lower so move slowly to avoid dizziness.

-Which Sport Is Recommended for Pregnant Women?
+Which Sport is Recommended for Pregnant Women?

 Water activities such as swimming and water aerobics are safe and fun during pregnancy.
-It’s the best pregnancy sport as it won’t make you fall, and all your muscles get worked out with no risk of overheating your body.
+It’s the best pregnancy sport as it won’t make you fall, and all your muscles will get worked out with no risk of overheating your body.
 It will even help in alleviating the symptoms of back pain and swelling in the leg.
 Activities that take the below points into consideration can be observed as safe sports during pregnancy.

 - Games or sports that have a minimal chance of you falling are best during pregnancy.

 - Games and sports in which you can stand straight.